TikZ-Feynman

 TikZ-Feynman is a LaTeX package allowing Feynman diagrams to be easily generated within LaTeX with minimal user instructions and without the need of external programs.
 It builds upon the TikZ package and leverages the graph placement algorithms from TikZ in order to automate the placement of many vertices.
 TikZ-Feynman still allows fine-tuned placement of vertices so that even complex diagrams can still be generated with ease.

 TikZ-Feynman is made available through the Comprehensive TeX Archive Network (CTAN) and comes with some thorough documentation containing a tutorial and many examples.
-I have also submitted the documentation for v1.0.0 on the arXiv.
 If you use TikZ-Feynman, please cite:

 TikZ-Feynman is open source and contribution are welcome.
 If you have any suggestions, feature requests, or have found any bugs, feel free to create a new issue or pull request on Github.